-The Honors Program builds on the heart of Sterling College’s liberal arts roots to encourage students thoughtfully to consider how to live their lives with purpose both in the present and in the future, The Program aims to widen students’ view of the world and their purpose, especially the stewardship of their academic and intellectual gifts, and to allow themselves to be shaped by new ideas, experiences, challenges, and service.
-Honors Program students will take courses and participate in activities that are specifically designed to guide them through a process of growth during their time at Sterling College.
+The Honors Program builds on the heart of Sterling College’s liberal arts roots to encourage students thoughtfully to consider how to live their lives with purpose both in the present and in the future.
+The Program aims to widen students’ view of the world and their purpose, especially the stewardship of their academic and intellectual gifts, and to allow themselves to be shaped by new ideas, experiences, challenges, and service.

 Importantly, the Honors Program is committed to serving students holistically.
 Most Honors Program students are involved in several activities on campus.
 They are athletes, musicians, debaters, and participate in other forms of leadership on campus.
+Students will have a wide range of ways to earn the required credits to complete the honors program.
+Students heavily involved in extracurricular activities can take honors courses that count toward general education requirements, or they can use our contract course option to turn classes required for their degree path into honors classes.
+These opportunities ensure that the academic requirements will be achievable for students pursuing other professional, academic, and extracurricular opportunities across campus.
 Our program works carefully with students, coaches, and other campus leaders to ensure that participants in the program are able to pursue their various interests and integrate them into an overall sense of purposefulness.

 We believe that the Honors Program has the potential to add tremendous value to your Sterling College education.
 We hope that as you explore the program that you will see how it can deepen and enrich your life as you pursue who you are meant to be.

-Admission to the Honors Program is initially determined by high school GPA, performance on the ACT, and a program application for incoming freshmen that asks applicants to reflect on their education.
+Admission to the Honors Program is initially determined by high school GPA and a program application for incoming freshmen that asks applicants to reflect on their education.
 In addition, those already attending the college who are interested in being considered for the Honors Program may apply (contact the Honors Director, Dr. Butner, for more information).

 Honors Program Scholarship